microsoft/VSProjectSystem/doc/extensibility/IProjectItemCotnextMenuProvider.md

 Extension point for suppling the context menu group `Guid` and the menu Id `int` to display to the user.
-This interface does not let you _implement_ new context menus to show to the user, but only lets yous elect what menu to show based on the `IProjectTree` selected.
+This interface does not let you _implement_ new context menus to show to the user, but only lets you select what menu to show based on the `IProjectTree` selected.
 See [Extending Menus and Commands](https://msdn.microsoft.com/en-us/library/bb165937.aspx) for information on how to implement context menus.